Updated: Feb 28, 2026

-Review Bombing is a coordinated online tactic where a large group of people posts a flood of negative reviews for a product, service, brand, or piece of media in a very short period.
+Review bombing is a coordinated online tactic in which a large group of people posts a flood of negative reviews for a product, service, brand, or piece of media within a very short period.
 It can occur on popular platforms (like Google reviews, Yelp, or Facebook) or on e-commerce platforms or gaming platforms.
-Amazon

 Genuine Reviews Vs Review Bombing